MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-Cluster.md

 Specifies the type of administrative access point that the cmdlet creates for the cluster.
 The acceptable values for this parameter are:

-- ActiveDirectoryAndDns.
+- `ActiveDirectoryAndDns`
-The cmdlet creates an administrative access point for the cluster.
+  - The cmdlet creates an administrative access point for the cluster.
 The administrative access point is registered in DNS and enabled in Active Directory Domain Services.
-- Dns.
+- `Dns`
-The cmdlet creates an administrative access point for the cluster.
+  - The cmdlet creates an administrative access point for the cluster.
 The administrative access point is registered in DNS but is not enabled in Active Directory Domain Services.
-- None.
+- `None`
-The cmdlet does not create an administrative access point for the cluster.
+  - The cmdlet does not create an administrative access point for the cluster.
 Some clustered roles and functionality might not be available for a cluster that does not have an administrative access point.
 Also, you cannot use Failover Cluster Manager to manage a cluster that does not have an administrative access point.

 ```yaml
 Type: AdminAccessPoint